Courses Required and/or Recommended of Environmental Studies Majors

 The student will investigate an environmental issue of his or her own choice and prepare a major paper.
 The topic shall be related to the student’s major field of study and must be approved by both major advisers.

 An opportunity for qualified environmental studies senior majors to complete a senior project of honors quality.
 Requires the student to follow application procedures following the guidelines for honors in major study.
 Students enrolled in this course must also participate in and meet all requirements of the Environmental Studies 488 course.

 Physical geology including earth materials, the processes responsible for uplift and erosion, landforms, plate tectonics and the earth’s interior.
-The laboratory will emphasize mineral and rock identification and the study of topographic and geologic maps.
-Three lectures and one three-hour laboratory per week; field trips.
+Three lectures per week.
 Open only to first-year students and sophomores; others by consent of instructor.
-Students who have received credit for Geology 120 or 210 may not receive credit for Geology 110.
+Students who have received credit for Geology 120 or 125 may not receive credit for Geology 110.
+Corequisite: Geology 111.

 An examination of the geologic history of the Pacific Northwest, including Washington, Idaho, Oregon, northern California, and southern British Columbia.
 Fundamental geologic processes that have shaped the Pacific Northwest will be examined through detailed study of different locales in the region.
 Lab will emphasize rocks and minerals, and topographic and geologic maps representing the areas examined in lecture.
 Three lectures and one three-hour lab per week, optional and required field trips.
 Prerequisites: none.
 Open to first- and second-year students, others by consent of instructor.
 Students who have taken Geology 110 or 210 for credit may not receive credit for Geology 120.